Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 That's your ass, Mr. Post.

-hoping for yeah so i've taught all them fucking people at the at the lawyer's office man i'm not paying
+Jay yeah so I've taught all them fucking people at the at the lawyer's office man

-you i don't know what you're talking about my name is saporski there's his vaguel fuck you
+I'm not paying you I don't know what you're talking about my name is Soporsky

-ex-marine awesome guy.
-My kids benefit from it and not only did they benefit on it, benefit from
+My kids benefit from it.
+And not only did they benefit on it, benefit

-it.
+fit from it.
 I was being an asshole.
 I was fucking up on drugs.
 He's taking care of my kids, man.
-I bit

 saying?
 I gave my daughter a house to live in.
 I didn't give her a house, but I had rented a house